Anya Taylor-Joy Channeled Emma In This Two-Piece Version Of The Nap Dress

 Advertisement

 Her set, which is essentially a Nap dress but in co-ord form, is navy blue and made up of a ruched bodice top and comfy drawstring pants.
-Aptly called the Jewel Jammie due to its double-reinforced gemstone appliques and pajama-like qualities, Taylor-Joy’s birthday ensemble is not only Emma- and cottagecore-approved, but also still available in every size, ranging from XS to 2X, for $125 USD.
+Aptly called the Jewel Jammie due to its double-reinforced gemstone appliques and pyjama-like qualities, Taylor-Joy’s birthday ensemble is not only Emma- and cottagecore-approved, but also still available in every size, ranging from XS to 2X, for $125 (£89.43 plus UK shipping).

 Shop the set, as well as its predecessor — the Nap dress — below.